 Emergency relief for vulnerable families and education for children

 Confronting impoverishment with emergency aid and income generation

-Since 2016, Caritas has provided vulnerable Syrian refugees and Jordanians with jobs in the waste disposal sector and is simultaneously helping to develop a sustainable waste management system.
+Since 2016, Caritas has provided vulnerable Syrian refugees and Jordanians with income opportunities, for example in the waste disposal sector.
 With a pilot project started in 2018, Caritas supports women in enhancing their income through milk processing.

 Schooling, income generation and emergency aid by cash payments

 More than a third of all Syrian refugees are accommodated in the very fertile Bekaa valley.
 A post-harvest marketing system for potatoes helps Syrian and Lebanese farmers to generate higher returns and creates jobs for less qualified workers.
 Caritas also offers further training for farmers.

 Caritas Switzerland supports particularly vulnerable households in emergency situations with cash payments.